Is being registered with Charities Services still right for your organisation?

 How does your charity deregister?

 It's a straight forward process to request deregistration with Charities Services.
-You can complete a form online by logging into your account(external link) and clicking on the “Deregister” tab on your charity’s dashboard.
+You can complete a form online by logging into your account(external link) and clicking on the “Deregister” tab on your charity’s online account.
 When you deregister, Inland Revenue will also get notified.
 If your charity holds a lot of assets, we strongly advise that you contact Inland Revenue first to discuss your tax situation and consequences if your charity is considering deregistration.

 Still thinking about deregistration?